How to Apply an Iron-On Label

 Step 3: Place Label & Cover with Parchment Paper

-Position the label onto the fabric where you want to adhere it and cover the label with baking/parchment paper.
+Position the iron-on label where you want to adhere it and cover the label with baking/parchment paper.
 Do not use wax paper.

 Step 4: Iron Label for 15-20 Seconds